TileDB-Inc/TileDB/doc/source/tutorials/reading.rst

 TileDB allows you to retrieve the results of a subarray/slicing query in various layouts *with repsect to your specified subarray*, namely row-major, column-major and global order.
-You can set the layout to the query object as follows.
+You can set the layout for reads as follows.

 .. content-tabs::